wanyu-lin/wanyulin.github.io/_pages/about.md

 <li>Ziyi Zhang (Research Assistant, Master Student at South China University of Technology)</li>
 <br>

 <p> <strong>We are looking for motivated Post-Doctoral Fellows and Ph.D.
-Students who are interested and experienced in graph machine learning, graph generative models.
+Students who are interested and experienced in trustworthy AI and generative AI.
 Send me your CV (GPA, publications, etc.) and your transcript via email if you are interested in working with me at PolyU.
 Candidates who have strong mathematics backgrounds and programming skills are preferred. </strong>
 <br>
 <br>